-The majority of Honeywell’s air purifiers feature a combination of True HEPA filters and activated carbon filters.
+Most of Honeywell’s air purifiers feature a combination of True HEPA and activated carbon filters.
 This is ideal because air is filtered for most airborne pollutants, including dust, pollen, mold spores, smoke, and volatile organic compounds (VOCs).
 Note, though, that while Honeywell also offers UV light-based air purification solutions, these are intended for HVAC systems and must be installed by a professional.

 Some consumer-focused Honeywell air purifiers also have permanent washable filters.
 Referred to as HEPA-like, these filters can be cost-effective for people that want to avoid the fixed expense of replacing costly HEPA filters.
 The downside is that permanent filters don’t perform as well as HEPA or combination HEPA and activated carbon filters.

 Because Honeywell air purifiers primarily rely on a combination of True HEPA and activated carbon filters, they’re essentially on par with most other combination mechanical filtration air purifiers.
 They are on par with some of the best Levoit air purifiers.
 Honeywell is a relatively affordable brand in the air quality appliance category, making them a smart choice for anyone seeking a reasonable solution to improve the indoor air quality in their home or office.

 Some Honeywell models also incorporate Bluetooth support, meaning that you can sync it with a proprietary app on both Apple and Android devices, effectively turning your phone into a remote control.
 This is ideal for people who want to control appliances in different rooms, as you get a general active range of 30 feet from the device.